c-frame/aframe-gltf-model-plus/docs/components.md

 ```

 A delay is needed so we have the waypoints isOccupied information from the other participants.
+With `on: connected`, if the url includes a hash to spawn on a specific waypoint, then the component doesn't do anything.

 or on a plane on click (default):